bugsnetsoftware/bugsnetsoftware.github.io/index.md

 ## **Access the BUGSnet RStudio server**

 The simplest way to get started with BUGSnet is to use BUGSnet on our RStudio server.
-This is provided for free to academia.
+Academic use is free.

 [Click here to access the BUGSnet RStudio Server](https://user1.bugsnet.eviviz.com/) (coming soon!)

 ## **Request a copy of BUGSnet**

 If your needs excess the functionalities of the server, you can request a copy of BUGSnet.
-This is provided for free to academia.
+Academic use is free.

 [Click here to request a copy of BUGSnet](http://www.lighthouseoutcomes.com/bugsnet-download/) (coming soon!)